- How do I adopt a pet?

 Can I take my new pet home the same day?

 In most cases, yes.
 We actually prefer for you to take your new pet home so that he/she can start being part of your family.
 If you know you are in the market for a pet, it is a good idea to have some things ready for your new pet such as bedding, food, bowls, and toys.
 That way, when you fall in love with the right one, you will be ready.

 Has my new pet already been vaccinated?

 Has my new pet already been spayed/neutered?

-Can I get a new pet before he/she is spayed/neutered?
+Can I adopt a pet before it is spayed/neutered?